Duy-Thanh/docln/README.md

 ## IMPORTANT NOTICE:

-**Due to the lack of hardware needed to build, test, and develop the software, the iOS and macOS versions of the app will NEVER BE RELEASED.
+**Due to the lack of hardware needed to build, test, and develop the software, the iOS and macOS versions of the app will NEVER BE RELEASED AND SUPPORTED.
 This may change in the future, but not now.**

 **The Android build is the only build supported.
 Windows and Linux will be supported in an upcoming release.
 Stay tuned!**